 In summer of 2016, FoPP replaced the wood and hardware on the park’s benches, also resetting all the memorial plaques.
 Spring 2017 saw FoPP involved (with both funding and volunteer workers) in the restoration and maintenance of the park’s water system, in collaboration with the City’s Parks and Recreation Department (PPR).

 Most recently, in spring 2021, FoPP restored the park’s amphitheater, replacing tired and degraded hedges with native plants, and installed flanking perimeter planting beds true to the original Frederick Peck design of the park, in the ‘Wissahickon’ style, with broadleaf evergreens, and flowering shrubs and trees.
 FoPP funds all its improvements and repairs at Pastorius Park with tax-deductible donations and membership fees from the community.
-In regards to the amphitheater restoration, FoPP particularly wants to thank the Chestnut Hill Community Association (CHCA), and their Greenspace committee for a matching grant, as well as the Wissahickon Garden Club for their donation.
+In regards to the amphitheater restoration, FoPP particularly wants to thank the Chestnut Hill Community Association (CHCA), and their Greenspace committee, for several matching grants, as well as the Wissahickon Garden Club and the Garden Club of Philadelphia for their generous donations.
 Gratitude and thanks are also due to the Philadelphia Committee of the Garden Club of America for helping us with a grant for the new amphitheater hedges.

 Tracy Gardner, President John Ambrose

 Fabrizio Franco, Treasurer T.J.
 Lyons

 Ellie-Anne Chevrier Lisa Lyons